Discover how to help seniors stay independent and safe.

 The Balanced Budget Act of 1997 (BBA) requires hospitals to develop a list of home health agencies that meet the following criteria:

-Patients cannot make choices about the care they wish to receive unless they have information about all applicable services available, including skilled home health care and private medical and non-medical care in Scottsdale , Phoenix and the surrounding areas.
-Discharge planners and facility case managers, therefore, have an ethical obligation to provide information about medical home health care and private medical/high tech care and non-medical care in Scottsdale, Phoenix and the surrounding areas, to all patients who may benefit from them.
+Patients cannot make choices about the care they wish to receive unless they have information about all applicable services available, including skilled home health care and private medical and non-medical care.
+Discharge planners and facility case managers, therefore, have an ethical obligation to provide information about medical home health care, private medical/high tech care and non-medical care, to all patients who may benefit from them.

-At Nightingale Homecare, a provider of home health care in Scottsdale, and the Phoenix metro area, we know the comfort and healing power that comes with being home when recovering from a hospitalization, long-term illness or surgery.
+At Nightingale Homecare, a top-rated home care agency serving Glendale, AZ and the Phoenix metro area, we know the comfort and healing power that comes with being home when recovering from a hospitalization, long-term illness or surgery.
 That’s why our top-rated services include everything from non-medical private custodial care to highly skilled medical care services.
 Our services range from a brief visit to 24 hour around the clock care, all provided in the comfort of your own home.
 Give Nightingale Homecare a call (602) 504-1555 or contact us online to learn more our caring staff is always available to assist you, 24 hours, 365 days a year, including holidays.

 For seniors who were quite active outside the home, suddenly finding themselves homebound can seem like a cruel prison sentence.
 Without their normal routine and hobbies to look forward to, again adults can easily start to feel useless and slip into depression.
 But with a little creativeness on their part and some help from a family member or a caregiver of elderly home care, seniors can regain their sense of usefulness by serving others.